Szwendacz99/Securing-Linux-Containers/README.md

 dangerous for contenerized apps, because of the vulnerability being based on gaining access to env variables.

-## 3.1 Alternatives
+### 3.1 Alternatives

-### 3.1.1 Files
+#### 3.1.1 Files

 Files with secrets are common and broadly supported.
 With proper setup they can be also very secure.

 - Keep configuration and secret files on entirely different path than other data
-- If application runs main process under different user than worker processes (which usually have direct contact with user interaction), the configuration should not be readable by the worker process user.
+- If application runs main process under different user than worker processes (worker usually have direct contact with user interaction), the configuration should not be readable by the worker process user.
 - Depending on the technology used, storage of the secret files inside of a container could be temporary/volatile.
 In kubernetes Secret objects are mounted as tmpfs.
 Example for mounting secret as tmpfs in pod:

 ```yaml
 apiVersion: v1